TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 #### Requirements

 *	Configure SSL keypairs and certificates as needed for client and server.
-See [Generate Key Pairs and Certificates](https://gemfirexd.docs.pivotal.io/docs-gemfirexd/deploy_guide/Topics/security/ssl_keys.html#cadminsslkeys).
+Refer the following example.
-*	Ensure that all the SnappyData members use the same SSL boot parameters at startup.
+*	Ensure that all the locator and server members, in the cluster, use the same SSL boot parameters at startup.

 #### Provider-Specific Configuration Files